 Our staff is well-trained and facilities are well prepared for situations such as these.
-Historically we have provided disaster response to local, regional, and national disasters such as the recent tornados in Guilford and Rockingham Counties and Hurricanes Irma, Harvey, and Katrina.
+Historically we have provided disaster response to local, regional, and national disasters such as the recent tornados in Guilford and Rockingham Counties and Hurricanes Irma, Harvey, Katrina, Florence and Michael.

 What is happening now?

-Currently, we are working with our sister food banks across the Carolinas as we prepare for anticipated relief needs after Florence hits.
+Currently, we are working with our sister food banks across the Carolinas and in Florida to support disaster recovery efforts in impacted communities.
 We will provide updates on our social media channels as well as on this page.